 - Easy Keto Peppermint Bark

 - Line an 9x9 square baking pan with parchment or waxed paper.

 - In a medium saucepan over medium heat, whisk together cream and powdered sweetener.
 Bring to just a boil, then remove from heat.
 Stir in vanilla extract.

 - Add chopped chocolate and let sit 5 minutes until chocolate is completely melted, then whisk until smooth.

 - Pour half into the prepared pan and spread evenly to the edges.
 Transfer to the fridge for about 20 minutes to firm up, and put a lid over the remaining chocolate to keep warm.

-- For the mint layer, beat cream cheese, sweetener, cream, mint extract and matcha powder (if using) together until smooth.
+- For the mint layer, beat cream cheese, sweetener, cream, mint extract and green food coloring together until smooth.

 - Spread over first chocolate layer evenly, smoothing to the edges.

 - Top with remaining chocolate (you can rewarm gently, if needed), spreading evenly to the edges.
 Refrigerate until set, about 1 hour.